|Guided Safaris is Independently Marketed by Far and Wild Safaris cc|

 |Hilltop Camp, Hluhluwe iMfolozi Park|

-Day 5: Zimanga
+Day 4 and 5: Zimanga

 Day 6: Zimanga - Durban